ChelseaYeh/RecycleThis/README.md

 8. Replace the links in the **MenuViewController** to update the urls to the file upload webpage (line 29) and help webpage (line 39).
 Rebuild the app to apply the changes to your app.
 ![alt text](urls.png?raw=true)

+## Paper

+If you use this code, please cite the following paper,

+C. Yeh and F. H. Khan, "Citizen Science Mobile Apps with Machine Learning for Recyclable Objects," 2022 International Conference on Computational Science and Computational Intelligence (CSCI), Las Vegas, NV, USA, 2022, pp. 1539-1542, doi: 10.1109/CSCI58124.2022.00273.